yclaireyyy/MyProjects/UCI_ML_analysis/README.md

  - Expands 17 features to 50+ engineered features
  - Trains and evaluates 3 different ML algorithms
  - Generates performance comparison tables and visualizations
- - Runtime: approximately 10-15 minutes
+ - Runtime: Approximately 10-15 minutes

 ## Output ##
  - The program displays algorithm performance metrics and creates several plots comparing model effectiveness.
-All results are automatically displayed each time they are generated, and then dismissed once the output page is manually closed .
+All results are automatically displayed each time they are generated, and then dismissed once the output page is *MANUALLY* closed .